Home

 Enter the command:

-In most cases it is necessary to edit the generated file and modify at least the
+In most cases it will be necessary to edit the generated file and modify

 and BINARYEN_ROOT